sweattep/modern_quotes/README.md

 >About damn time!
 Pooncoo

+>Employees are being encouraged to say no to meetings and to remove themselves from large internal chat groups

 >He challenged the norms and transformed mindsets of what was perceived to be possible to create new visions for success while inspiring the community and creating a spotlight on HBCU sports and culture.

 >Philadelphia without Iverson was a CBA team